geetools/geemvc/README.md

 }
 ```

-## Checking for Errors in the Handler Method
+## Checking for Errors in your Handler Method
 Geemvc automatically passes two objects to your handler method in order to let you check if any validation errors exist.
 For this simply add the "Bindings" and/or "Errors" object(s) to your method signature.

 ```java